rkorlepa/iLab/README.md

 - ilabDetails.py = Will collect the module details and other things like idle time, system up time, check password and telnet details.
 - ilabPwdMail.py = Will send a mail to all the users and their respective testbeds which donot have the right switch password.
 - ilabTelnetMail.py = Will send a mail to all the users and their respective testbeds which donot have the right telnet details.
+- ilabXls.py = Will generate a switch_details.xls file in the directory of execution which will contain all the info collected when ilabDetails.py is run in excel format.